Datawheel/canon-stats/README.md

+# Canon-Stats: Library for Economic Complexity and Statistics calculations "on the fly"

+Canon-stats is a node-js library, whose purpose is to simplify the labor of doing complex calculations in the front-end.
+It integrates with [@datawheel/canon-core](https://github.com/Datawheel/canon) and [tesseract-olap/tesseract](https://github.com/tesseract-olap/tesseract).
+Both are open source technologies developed and supported by Datawheel.

 ## Installation

+The library will work only in repositories that it has installed `@datawheel/canon-core` previously.

 ```
 npm i https://github.com/Datawheel/canon-stats
 ```

-Also, the environment variable `CANON_STATS_API` must be set, where the value is a tesseract instance URL.
+The environment variable `CANON_STATS_API` must be set, where the value is a tesseract instance URL.

 ```
-export CANON_STATS_API=https://api.datamexico.org/tesseract/
+export CANON_STATS_API=https://api.datamexico.org/tesseract
 ```

-Once the package has been installed on any site using @datawheel/canon-core, the canon core server will automatically hook up the necessary cache and api routes for the stats endpoints.
+Once the package has been installed on any site using `@datawheel/canon-core`, the canon core server will automatically hook up the necessary cache and api routes for the stats endpoints.

-### Python environment
+## Python environment

+Canon-stats requires that the server has previously installed python.

+We suggest in local environment to create a virtual environment.
 ```
-pip3 install virtualenv
+pip install virtualenv
 virtualenv venv
 source ./venv/bin/activate
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

 ## Usage

 By default, stats exposes an endpoint at `/api/stats/<endpoint>` that will return JSON based on a series of query arguments.
-As simple example, using the Data México cube, this endpoint would return ECI data for Mexico states:
+As simple example, using the Data México API, `api/stats/eci` returns ECI values for at state level:

 ```
 /api/stats/eci?cube=inegi_economic_census&rca=State,Sector,Total Gross Production&Year=2014